ThingSet/thingset.github.io/_spec/1b_existing_solutions.md

 The connection channels between different devices for PDO exchange are defined using a PDO mapping procedure.
 This has the advantage that the process data exchange between different devices can be very flexible.
 However, it makes an initial network setup necessary.
 If a device is added to the network, it has to be shut down, some PDO mappings have to be defined and afterwards the network is put into operation mode again.
 This contradicts to the requirement of a plug-and-play capable energy system.

-An intelligen master device implementing the network management (NMT) features could be used instead of manual configuration.
+An intelligent master device implementing the network management (NMT) features could be used instead of manual configuration.
 But also a master device is not beneficial for a distributed, fail-safe energy system.

 Summary of issues:

+- Pre-defined frame layout defined in not completely open specification
-- Complicated configuration
+- Complicated network setup (normally done using proprietary tools)
 - Not intended for master-less operation
 - Only 4 RPDOs and TPDOs possible per node ID for control functions